 Robin Greenstein - Biography

 Robin is a singer-songwriter from NYC whose music is a mix of folk, pop, rock, blues, country and jazz.
 She calls her music "Acousticness."
+Imagine a female James Taylor; strong finger-picking, rootsy songs with sophisticated pop influences.
 Stong soulful singing and memorable original songs make a lasting impact on her audiences.
 Her songs have been recorded on Fast Folk and Atlantic Records.
-She was a finalist at the prestigious Kerrville Folk Festival (1989) in Texas, the premier songwriting festival in the country.
+She was picked for a finalist spot at the prestigious Kerrville Folk Festival Songwriting competition (1989) in Texas on her very first application.
 Robin was also signed to Bob Dylan's publishing company as a writer for two years.
-She has performed in over 43 states and several countries, including Japan, Mexico, Germany, Switzerland, Holland and Denmark.
+She has performed in over 44 states and several countries including The Dominican Republic, The Bahamas, China, Japan, Mexico, Germany, Switzerland, Holland and Denmark.
+She is a Club Med performing artist.

-For the past 10 years Robin has been performing extensively for college audiences across the U.S. Her first album "SLOW BURN" was released initially as an independent in 1989.
-It was subsequently picked up for release in Europe by Swiss label BRAMBUS Records and received rave reviews.
-Robin did her first European tour in 1994 and has spent part of every summer since touring Europe, especially Denmark.
-In 1997 Band Together Records (now defunct) re-released SLOW BURN on CD in the USA.
+Robin performed extensively for college audiences across the U.S.for two decades in addition to playing at various folk venues.
+Her first album "SLOW BURN" was released initially as an independent in 1989.
+It was subsequently picked up for release in Europe by Swiss label BRAMBUS Records in 1992 and received rave reviews.
+Robin did her first European tour in 1994 and has part of every summer for the rest of that decade touring Europe, especially Denmark.
+In 1997 Band Together Records re-released SLOW BURN on CD in the USA.
 Robin's second CD "Acousticness" was released in 2000.
+Her third CD "Images of Women", released in 2002, was the first in a series of volumes which explore traditional folk and blues songs about women.
+Vol. 2 was released in 2010 and made the Grammys first ballot for traditional Folk Album of the Year.
+At the end of 2010, Robin released "Songs of the Season", a CD featuring music from an annual show she performed with Long Island musician Cecilia Kirtland.

-Robin has won music competitions at the Riverbank/Walden Radio Folk Festival and the NJ Folk Festival, and showcased at both the Falcon Ridge Folk Festival, the NJ Folk Festival, The Napa Folk Festival and Northeast Regional Folk Alliance Conference.
-But her favorite gig of recent years was singing the national anthem at Madison Square Garden in NYC for her beloved New York Knicks!
+Robin has won music competitions at the Riverbank/Walden Radio Folk Festival and the NJ Folk Festival, South Florida Folk Festival and others.
+She's showcased at both the Falcon Ridge Folk Festival, Kerrville Folk Festival the NJ Folk Festival, The Napa Folk Festival and many Folk Alliance Conferences.
+But her favorite gig all time was singing the national anthem at Madison Square Garden in NYC for her beloved New York Knicks!

 Robin plays both guitar and banjo.
 Her superb musicianship, powerful songs, strong singing and relaxed performing style win over audiences everywhere.
 She majored in Music at SUNY-Stony Brook with a concentration in Classical Guitar).
 Describing her music as "Acousticness", Robin mixes many styles of music - folk, pop, rock, jazz and blues- in an acoustic base.
 In a show, you might hear a jazz standard, a blues song, or a instrumental banjo dance tune scattered among her original compositions.
 Her music has the musical sophistication of James Taylor with the lyrical sensitivity of Joni Mitchell, and strong vocals like Linda Ronstadt or blues-influenced like Bonnie Raitt.

-Robin also does a concert-lecture entitled "Images of Women," a look at women's lives thru traditional Anglo and Afro-American folk songs, as well as family and children's programs (see "Other Shows").
-She is listed in the Southern Conn.
-Library Council Resource Directory and is also eligible for Meet The Composer grants.
-She is a performer-clinician for Martin Guitars.
+Robin does a concert-lecture entitled "Images of Women," a look at women's lives thru traditional Anglo and Afro-American folk songs, as well as family and children's programs (see "Other Shows").
+She is eligible for Meet The Composer grants as well as BOCES.
+She was a performer-clinician for Martin Guitars and teaches privately in the New York City area when she's not on the road (lessons in guitar, banjo, uke and voice).

 For further information, please e-mail ReachRobin@robingreenstein.com